gvwilson/sensibleadventures/cloudherd/new.md

 Before Young Gas could protest, the hairy creature who had been watching leaped for the nearest branch and swung himself up into the tree.
-He paused for a moment to study the trio again, then disappeared into the greenery.
+He paused for a moment to study the trio again, his fur more gray than brown and his eyes old and sad, then disappeared into the greenery.

 Sensy was the first to speak.
 "Wh-what's a troll doing *here*?" she asked shakily.